 - Connections to other pantries to share ideas and successful practices

-- Access to the Client Satisfaction Survey and support to interpret data and make changes based on client needs
+- Access to the Client Input Survey and support to interpret data and make changes based on client needs

 - Travel scholarships may be available for attending Network meetings